CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/signal-logging.rst

 .. note:: Information on how to retrieve and convert ``hoot`` files to compatible formats can be found in :doc:`/docs/tuner/tools/log-extractor`.

 Phoenix 6 comes with a real-time, high-fidelity signal logger.
-This can be useful for any form of post analysis, including diagnosing issues after a match or using `WPILib SysID <https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html>`__.
+This can be useful for any form of post analysis, including diagnosing issues after a match or using `WPILib SysId <https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html>`__.

 The Phoenix 6 signal logger provides the following advantages over alternatives: